 Carefully consider your costs while you’re studying, and see if you can subsidize your loans with a part-time job or help from family members.
 Just restricting the amount of your student loans to tuition and book costs can make a big difference to the debt load you’ll carry after you graduate.

 While you generally can’t bargain down your tuition bill, you probably can make a deal with your parents or grandparents.
 Maybe you’ll take on the yardwork in exchange for free rent and meals.
 Maybe you can cover the costs of your groceries and entertainment by picking up shifts on Tuesday/Thursday and attending classes Monday/Wednesday/Friday.
 Many institutions offer flexible scheduling to accommodate this budget-conscious approach to getting an education.

 Take your interests into account when planning your trip.
 Post-secondary is often (ironically) a time to put your passions on hold, and what better way to celebrate your freedom than by indulging your long-neglected love for surfing...or sustainable agriculture...or LEGO®?

 Have you always dreamed of running a marathon on the Great Wall?
 Do you want to backpack across Canada?
 Attend a big music festival overseas?
-Although you may change your mind about the details before you graduate, having a general plan in mind can help you adapt your savings plan to the trip you want to take.
+Although you may change your mind about the details, having a general plan in mind can help you adapt your savings plan to the trip you want to take.

 Hash out the actual costs